Slow Cooker Brown Sugar Ham with Orange Glaze is an amazingly flavorful and refreshing way to easily cook ham to juicy perfection in your slow cooker.

 Tools/Ingredients I used to make this recipe:

 - Slow Cooker – makes life o much easier, set it, forget it and serve it when ready!

-- Boar’s Head Sweet Slice® Ham – I used the half ham for this recipe, and it was perfect for our family get together.
+- Boar’s Head Sweet Slice® Ham – I used the half ham for this recipe, and it was perfect for our family to get together.

-- Boar’s Head Brown Sugar & Spice Glaze – adds extra brown sugar flavor to this dish.
+- Boar’s Head Brown Sugar & Spice Glaze – it adds extra brown sugar flavor to this dish.